 I recommend: Nordic Naturals Ultimate Omega

-We can also take vitamins as a way to supplement.
+We can also take a CoQ10 vitamin as a way to supplement.

 Whatever method you use is fine as long as you include CoQ10 to your daily regimen.